 Her new book is entitled "Feminist activism and digital networks: between empowerment and vulnerability" (2017, Palgrave/MacMillan).
 Positioned at the intersections of media and cultural studies with science and technologies studies, she has published widely in the themes of information politics and big data, digital engagement, media literacy, intersectionality and queer theory, digital networks and feminism.

-Dr Fotopoulou is Senior Lecturer in Media and Communications in the School of Media, University of Brighton, and Course Leader of the MA Digital Media, Culture and Society.
+Dr Fotopoulou is Chair of ECREA Digital Culture and Communication Section.
+She is Senior Lecturer in Media and Communications in the School of Media, University of Brighton, and Course Leader of the MA Digital Media, Culture and Society.

 Aristea has been awarded the University of Brighton 2017 Early Career Research and Enterprise Excellence Award for her research within 5 years of PhD graduation and 2 years of first academic post.
 Her current research project "Critical data literacy, Creative media and Social equality" focuses on big data and citizen engagement, with emphasis on Critical Data Literacy.
 She is also interested in cultures, practices and new subjectivities that relate to self-tracking and big data.
 Informed by feminist STS, she currently writes about self-tracking apps and technologies for various purposes, e.g. fertility, fitness, and about the notion of the quantified self.
 She is co-organising the DCC ECREA conference Digital Culture Meets Data: Critical Perspectives (November 2017, University of Brighton).